 We evaluate \tool with two widely concerned tasks for commits: security patch identification (understanding task) and commit message generation (generation task).
-Meanwhile, we also propose two new commit-related generation tasks (i.e., positive code statements generation and updated code snippet generation).
+We further propose two new commit-related generation tasks (i.e., positive code statements generation and updated code snippet generation).
 The extensive experiments illustrate that \tool achieves state-of-the-art performance on these tasks.
 Further analysis also reveals that each pre-training task enhances \tool to obtain better performance.
-The main contributions of our paper are summarized as follows: \begin{itemize}[leftmargin=*] \item We collect a large-scale commit benchmark (over \textbf{7.99} million commits) across \textbf{7} programming languages and make it public for the follow-up researchers. \item We are the first to present a large pre-trained model namely \tool for GitHub commits and it is pre-trained by three categories for six pre-training tasks. \item We unify a ``commit intelligence'' framework with one understanding task and three generation tasks on commits.
+The main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We collect a large-scale commit benchmark (over \textbf{7.99} million commits) across \textbf{7} programming languages and make it public for follow-up researchers. \item We are the first to present a large pre-trained model namely \tool for GitHub commits and it is pre-trained by the designed three categories for six pre-training tasks. \item We unify a ``commit intelligence'' framework\footnote{All the code and data are available at \url{https://anonymous.4open.science/r/CommitBart-443E}} with one understanding task and three generation tasks for commits.
 The extensive experimental results on these tasks have demonstrated that \tool achieves state-of-the-art performance against the baselines.
-We encourage the follow-up researchers to contribute more commit-related tasks to this framework\footnote{All the code and data are available at \url{https://anonymous.4open.science/r/CommitBart-443E}}. \end{itemize}
+We encourage the follow-up researchers to contribute more commit-related tasks to this framework \end{itemize}